At a Glance

 ✨Understand the School's Values

 Research the inclusive Secondary School in Hull before your interview.
-Familiarise yourself with their ethos and values, and be ready to discuss how you can contribute to their mission of supporting all students.
+Familiarise yourself with their ethos and values, and be ready to explain how you align with them and can contribute positively to their community.

 ✨Prepare Questions for the Interviewers